Green Card for Siblings: Bringing Your Siblings to the United States

 Sibling Green Card Consular Processing

-Can I Sponsor My Brother to the USA?
+Can I sponsor my brother to the USA?

-If you are a U.S. citizen who is at least 21 years old, you have filed Form I-130 on your brother’s behalf, and have provided the correct information to USCIS, you can sponsor your brother and/or your other siblings to join you in the United States.
+If you are a U.S. citizen who is at least 21 years old, have filed Form I-130 on your brother’s behalf, and have provided the correct information to USCIS, you can sponsor your brother and/or your other siblings to join you in the United States.
 But the process is not as easy as simply sponsoring your brother or sister.

 Sponsorship takes a lot of time and commitment.
 For assistance and direction in the process of filing for a green card for your sibling(s), talk to your immigration attorney right away.

 Filing Form I-130 is a process that needs to be completed to perfection.
-If not, there is the risk that your petition will be denied.
+If it is not, your petition may be denied.
 Make sure your form is filed correctly by working with an experienced immigration attorney.
-With over 70 years of combined experience, our law firm’s immigration and citizenship lawyers are well versed in the immigration laws surrounding family-based green cards and sponsoring siblings for green cards.
-For more information, call us at 312.444.1940 or fill out an online contact form today.
+With over three decades of experience, our law firm’s immigration and citizenship lawyers are well-versed in the laws governing family-based green cards and the sponsorship of siblings for green cards.